florian-dev/locate/README.md

 find files in database

 positional arguments:
-  pattern               filname pattern to search for.
-It can contain '*'
+  pattern               filname pattern to search for ; pattern can contain

-optional arguments:
-  -h, --help            show this help message and exit -i, --ignore-case
-  -t <file_size>, --file-size-threshold <file_size>
-                        File size threshold (smaller ones are ignored).
-                        (default: 0)
+                        '*' to widen results

 general options:
   -p <path>, --db-filepath <path>